yabukithiago/IPCA-Projects/Tourist Accommodation Management/README.md

 # Tourist Accommodation Management.
-This program is written in the C# programming language and is designed to manage tourist accommodation.
-It includes various functions related to the management of room rentals, such as the visualization of data on rentals made by clients, a list of available rooms, the possibility of removing, changing, inserting rooms by saving them in files, among others.
-The program also allows you to create and store accounts to use the software.
+This program was written together with @gabrieljtmelo in the C# programming language and is designed to manage tourist accommodation.
+It includes various functions related to the management of room rentals, such as the visualization of data on rentals made by clients, a list of available rooms, the possibility of removing, changing and inserting rooms by saving them in files, among others.
+The program also allows you to create and store accounts for use with the software.

 # Prerequisites
 To run this program in C#, you will need to have .NET Core installed on your computer.
 Use an integrated development environment (IDE) such as Visual Studio or Visual Studio Code to edit the source code.